 After entering our information, Homestead prompted us for the purpose of our website (personal, business), and then asked us to select the plan we wanted to buy.
-We thought we'd chosen that already from Homestead's Pricing page, but hey, no problem, we chose it again.
+Once you complete this process, you can start by choosing a template and creating your website.

 Homestead offers a decent selection of more than 200 site templates, which can be filtered by industry or keyword.
 The templates are displayed via a large thumbnail of the home page, but unfortunately you can't preview the template full-screen before you select it.

 Choose a template and it opens an appealing editor.
 A left-hand sidebar has options to manage pages, add content sections or elements, add a blog, a web store (if your plan supports it) and more, and the toolbar has buttons to undo or redo actions, switch the page between desktop and mobile views, and preview or save your site.
 If you have any website builder experience, you'll feel at home immediately.

 Clicking any element on your template page displays toolbars and dialogs giving you settings to tweak and actions you can apply.
 Text boxes give you all the usual alignment and formatting options.
 Image galleries can be reordered and reformatted, and you can variously tweak borders, backgrounds, shadows and opacity for everything else, as well as applying fun animations in very few clicks.

 There’s a lot of website builders out there (Odoo (opens in new tab), Dreamhost (opens in new tab), and Voog (opens in new tab), to name a few).
 So what’s so different about Homestead?
 Some website builders take more time to learn, while Homestead is very easy to understand (making it a breeze to choose a template and create your own site).
 On the downside, the most basic plan (the Starter plan) only includes 25 MB of storage which isn’t very much compared to other website builder plans.